AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 -   **Conditional Attributes**: Use this tab to configure conditional attributes at global or folder-level.
 A conditional attribute is a combination of the attribute name and value, and you can also define a label for it.
 You can use the standard DITA attributes or your own custom attributes.
 The conditional attributes that you define at the global level are made available to all users across projects.
 In case you have defined folder-level conditional attributes, then they are merged with the globally defined conditional attributes.

--   **Templates**: Use this tab to configure the templates that your authors will use to create or publish DITA content.
+-   **Templates**: Use this tab to configure the templates that your Authors will use to create or publish DITA content.
 The following topic templates are available out-of-the-box:

     -   Glossary